sostopher/zendesk_custom_iframe_icon_app/README.md

 * Set the iframe URL in the `iframeURL` in the settings
 * Done!

-Please submit bug reports [As an Issue](https://github.com/sostopher/zendesk_custom_iframe_icon_app/issues).
+Please submit bug reports [as an Issue](https://github.com/sostopher/zendesk_custom_iframe_icon_app/issues/new).
 Pull requests are welcome.